GGmaker31/PolyMC-Offline/README.md

 Portable builds are provided for AppImage on Linux, Windows, and macOS.

 ## Building
+There are some known errors, i will show how to fix that **1.
+Windarkmode Error**
+If you wanna fix that error to compile polymc offline with dark mode feature you just need to find **WinDarkmode.cpp** in your polymc-offline folder. when you found that you just need to change this line :
+**asm volatile("mov %%rcx, %%r10; movl %0, %%eax; syscall; ret"**
+TO
+**asm volatile("syscall; ret"**
+it will fix your error and make your polymc compileable!

-If you want to build PolyMC yourself, check [Build Instructions](https://polymc.org/wiki/development/build-instructions/) for build instructions.
+**If you want to build PolyMC yourself, check [Build Instructions](https://polymc.org/wiki/development/build-instructions/) for build instructions.**

 ## Translations